Frederick Walker Castle

 Frederick Walker Castle (October 14, 1908-December 24, 1944) was a general officer in the U.S. Army Air Forces during World War II, and a recipient of the Medal of Honor.
 He was killed in action leading the bombing mission for which he was awarded the Medal of Honor.
 He is the nephew of Medal of Honor recipient Guy W. S. Castle.

 Background

 Castle was born at Fort William McKinley in Taguig, the Philippines, on October 14, 1908.
 The son of 2nd Lt.
 Benjamin F. Castle, Frederick Castle was the first child born to a graduate of the West Point Class of 1907, thereby becoming the class godson.
 Among his godfathers in the Class of 1907, also stationed in the Philippines, was 2nd Lt.
 Henry H. "Hap" Arnold, who would go on to become General of the Army, as well as the first and only General of the Air Force to date.
-Although a friend of Arnold and later becoming Aviation Attaché in Paris following World War I, Castle's father left the Army as a colonel in 1919.
+Benjamin F. Castle was a friend of Arnold and later became Aviation Attaché in Paris following World War I, leaving the Army as a colonel in 1919.

 Castle settled with his family in Mountain Lakes, New Jersey, after World War I, and he attended Boonton High School and Storm King Military Academy.